implexa/implexa/memory-bank/directory-structure.md

 ## Conclusion

-The directory structure for Implexa provides a standardized, consistent, and maintainable organization for all files and directories in the system.
-It is designed to work well with Git, support multiple CAD tools, and integrate with the SQLite database.
-The structure is flexible enough to accommodate different types of parts and workflows while maintaining consistency across the project.
+The directory structure for Implexa provides a standardized, consistent, and maintainable organization for all files and directories in the system, while allowing for flexibility and customization.
+The configurable template approach allows users to select the level of complexity that suits their needs, avoiding the problem of empty directories while still providing guidance on best practices.
+The structure is designed to work well with Git, support multiple CAD tools, and integrate with the SQLite database.